getify/Functional-Light-JS/manuscript/ch9.md

 ## Method vs. Standalone

-A common source of frustration for FPers in JavaScript is unifying their strategy for working with utilities when some of them are provided as standalone functions -- think about the various FP utilities we've derived in previous chapters -- and others are methods of the array prototype -- like the ones we've seen in this chapter.
+A common source of frustration for FPers in JavaScript is unifying their strategy for working with utilities when some of them are provided as standalone functions (think about the various FP utilities we've derived in previous chapters) and others are methods of the array prototype (like the ones we've seen in this chapter).

 The pain of this problem becomes more evident when you consider combining multiple operations: